BABISH

 5.

 Another 20 minutes later, the pie should be perfectly brown.
 To prevent the pie from cracking, take the pie out of the oven when the filling is only set around the outside two inches.
 The center should still be wobbly.
 Let it cool before digging in.
-Add a little bit of whipped cream to the top of the pie and enjoy!
+Add a little bit of whipped cream to the top of the pie and enjoy.

 Whipped cream

-For the Blueberry Pie
+Blueberry Pie

 ½ cup sugar